 The income and net worth figures are determined by my 30/30/3 Home Buying Rule and my Net Worth Home Buying Rule.
 I truly believe the combination of these two rules creates the ultimate guide to responsible home buying.

-My goal is to also provide a consistent home buying guide that works as we become wealthier.
+My goal is to also provide a consistent home buying guide that works as we make more money and become wealthier.

 Income And Net Worth Requirements To Buy A Home At All Price Points